karnawis/my-gatsby-starter/README.md

 ### Notes
 * if there's any issue try `yarn cache clean` or try `rm -RF node_modules`
+* pay attention if there's yarn.lock and package.json.lock it should be only one

 # to do
 * resolve `gatsby develop` or `npm develop`